Chinese-born Australian CCTV journalist detained in China

 Australia's government says a Chinese-born Australian journalist for CGTN, the English-language channel of China Central Television, has been detained in China

-CANBERRA, Australia -- A Chinese-born Australian journalist for CGTN, the English-language channel of China Central Television, has been detained in China, Australia's government said Monday.
+CANBERRA, Australia -- A Chinese-born Australian journalist working for Chinese state television has been detained by authorities in China, Australia's government says.

-Australian officials had a consular visit via video link with Cheng Lei at a detention facility last Thursday, Foreign Minister Marise Payne said in a statement.
+Australian officials had a consular visit via video link with Cheng Lei at a detention facility last Thursday, Foreign Minister Marise Payne said in a statement Monday.
 They will continue to provide assistance and support to her and her family, Payne said.

 Australia had been informed by Chinese authorities on Aug.
 14 of her detention, but made its first public statement on Monday.

-“Further comment will not be provided owing to the government’s privacy obligations,” Payne said.
+“We are obviously engaging where we can with Ms. Cheng Lei,” Birmingham told Nine Network television.

+“We will continue ... to work as best we can in providing her and her family with assistance through what is no doubt a stressful and difficult time for them,” he added.

-Australia in July warned its citizens of a risk of arbitrary detention in China, as relations between the free trade partners have plummeted in recent years.
+Australia in July warned its citizens of a risk of arbitrary detention in China, as relations between the free trade partners have soured in recent years.
 China dismissed the warning as disinformation.

 Australian Karm Gilespie was sentenced to death in China in June, seven years after he was arrested and charged with attempting to board an international flight with more than 7.5 kilograms (16.5 pounds) of methamphetamine.
 Some observers suspect that such a severe sentence so long after the crime was related to the bilateral rift.